header photo from Unsplash.com

 When you think you know where you’re going, it’s hard to admit when you’re lost and need help.

 God is patiently waiting for you to let him help you find your way, all you have to do is ask for directions.
 (And trust me, life is a whole lot easier when you’re guided by the light of the world.)

-Here are 8 easy ways to “open up” your life to the author of all everyday, not just when things start to go wrong.
+Here are 8 easy ways to let the author of all take the wheel in your life everyday, not just when things start to go wrong.

 Do you listen as much as you talk?
 In any relationship, communication is vital, and communication is a two-way street.
 Any friendship would be short-lived if one person did all the talking all the time, and never heeded anything the other person said.